AOT-Technologies/forms-flow-ai/forms-flow-idm/keycloak/README.md

 ## Manual keycloak setup

-To setup a remote keycloak server either download and import the [realm-export.json](./imports/realm-export.json) to keycloak or follow the manual steps below.
+To setup a remote keycloak server either download and import the [realm-export.json](./imports/realm-export.json) to keycloak or follow the manual steps below.'

+## Realm creation for keycloak

 Create a realm **forms-flow-ai**